Key takeaways

 - Interest on regular savings accounts and income from interest and dividends paid through taxable brokerage accounts

-- Withdrawals of any after-tax contributions (but not earnings on those contributions) made to 403(b) plans, 401(k) plans, Traditional IRAs and other tax-deferred retirement savings plans
+- Withdrawals of any after-tax contributions (but not earnings on those contributions) made to 403(b) plans, 401(k) plans, traditional IRAs and other tax-deferred retirement savings plans

 - Qualified withdrawals from Roth 403(b)s, Roth 401(k)s and Roth IRAs